 - enables intriguing and compelling stories to be shared.
 So any or all of the rich media that the web allows.

-Hopefully it’s clear by now that digital agencies ought to look seriously at solutions that are far from “minimum”.
+Hopefully it’s clear by now that digital marketing agencies ought to look seriously at solutions that are far from “minimum”.
 And a long way from the excel plus email mindset.

-- Proving trials
+- Proving trials.

-- Smaller scale usage
+- Smaller scale usage.

 - Expanded usage – driven by benefit and organisational fit.

-What’s being suggested above is a radically different approach.
+This is a radically different approach.
 That would transform the relationship between agencies, marketing and the businesses they are supposed to serve.